Portfolio manager’s Letter April 2006

-For the Berkshire Hathaway First Quarter 2006 we can start were we left off above.
-The Berkshire Hathaway First Quarter 2006 was Hurricane free, but underwriting results in the first quarter are always a good deal less than the fourth quarter of the previous year.
+For the Berkshire Hathaway first quarter 2006, we can start where we left off above.
+The Berkshire Hathaway first quarter 2006 was Hurricane free, but underwriting results in the first quarter are always a good deal less than the fourth quarter of the previous year.
 Even so, they could be up as much as 40% from the first quarter of 2005.
 We will estimate underwriting profit at $700 billion, maybe more as premium increases start to kick in.
 Since investment income has been steadily increasing about $100 million a quarter because of the upward move in interest rates, we can estimate the first quarter as follows:

 This would be an increase of 38% from last year, but seems to me a reasonable guess.
 At 35%, taxes would take about $1,027 million and that would leave $1,908 after tax, plus whatever investment gains there are.
 For this, I have no guess except that we know that Berkshire Hathaway sold $265 of Ameriprise in March.